shakyShane/grunt-cache-breaker/README.md

     grunt.loadNpmTasks('grunt-cache-breaker');

-And then add this to your list of tasks
+And then add one of the following to your list of tasks

 ```js
 // Single file